-There are so many great places to see cherry blossoms in Kyoto, so here are some of our highlights!
+There are so many great places to see cherry blossoms in Kyoto, so here are some of my highlights!
 You could save some money and walk between them all, so use our Google Map below or circle them on one of the free tourist maps that are available from tourist information centers and stations all across Kyoto.

 An almost magical place to see the cherry blossoms is in the evening along the Shirakawa river in Gion.
 It gets packed, but is well worth the visit.

 Access: Go to Gion and walk to Minami-Shirakawa-dori (Gion Shijo station exit 9)

 The cherry blossom season is the best time to take this walking route.
 There are cherry blossoms all along the way, plus a few attractions, such as small shrines surrounded by blossom trees, along the way.

 One of the best ways to see the cherry blossoms is with a ‘light up’ display, and Kiyomizudera Temple has has one of the best.
 The temple grounds are full of sakura trees.

 A great (and free) to enjoy Sakura is to take a nice stroll down a river lined with cherry blossom trees.
 Kamo River is a very popular in Kyoto.